healthyroadGit/HeartRateSample/README.md

 To run the generated executable, you'll need to place the following directory in the same directory as the executable:

-- config (from the HealthyRoad SDK)
+- config (from the IncrediblEye SDK)

 ## Using the application